 \section{Overview on $J$-indefinite linear algebra.
 The notion of $J$-state}

 In all quantum system, a state describes the current condition of that system.
 For instance, the states are relevant to study any important quantum information experiment.
-In this section, we introduce a generalization of this notion from the point of view of theory of indefinite metric spaces.
-These new states introduced here are called by us $J$-states and they live in space of $J$-positive matrices where $J$ is a fundamental symmetry of $M_{n}(\mathbb{C})$.
-We quickly expose the bases of our indefinite quantum proposal presented in this section: \begin{itemize} \item Our quantum system is described by $\mathbb{C}^{n}$ equipped with one or two indefinite metrics of the following form $[.,.]=\langle J.\,,. \rangle_{\mathbb{C}^{n}}$, where $J$ is a fundamental symmetry matrix (see below for details) and $\langle .\,,. \rangle_{\mathbb{C}^{n}}$ is the usual inner product in $\mathbb{C}^{n}$.
-This system shall be called \textbf{indefinite quantum system}. \item The quantum states in our approach will be introduced following a procedure analogous to that of operator theory in spaces with indefinite metric (see \cite{azizov} and \cite{gohberg}).
+In this section, we introduce a generalization of this notion from the point of view of the theory of indefinite metric spaces.
+Here, these new introduced states are called by us $J$-states and they live in space of $J$-positive matrices where $J$ is a fundamental symmetry of $M_{n}(\mathbb{C})$.
+Briefly, ew expose the bases of our indefinite quantum proposal presented in this section: \begin{itemize} \item Our quantum system is described by $\mathbb{C}^{n}$ equipped with one or two indefinite metrics of the following form $[.,.]=\langle J.\,,. \rangle_{\mathbb{C}^{n}}$, where $J$ is a fundamental symmetry matrix (see below for details) and $\langle .\,,. \rangle_{\mathbb{C}^{n}}$ is the usual inner product in $\mathbb{C}^{n}$.
+This system shall be called \textbf{indefinite quantum system}. \item In our approach, the quantum states will be introduced following an analogous procedure to that of operator theory in spaces with indefinite metric (see \cite{azizov} and \cite{gohberg}).
 Specifically, in what follows, a $J$-state will be a matrix $B$ such that $JB$ is a usual state or density matrix in quantum mechanics. \end{itemize}

 The objective of this section is to introduce and study the notion of quantum state in indefinite metric spaces.
-In opinion of the authors, the relevance of our study is given by its usefulness in the security of the transmission of information through quantum $J$-channels.
-In this sense, we believe that send to information by a $J$-channel will provide rather chances to encrypt the information. \\
+According to the opinion of the authors, the relevance of the present study is given by its usefulness in the security of the transmission of information through quantum $J$-channels.
+In this sense, we believe that send the information by a $J$-channel will provide bigger chances to encrypt the information. \\